 To download our case study, click here.

 With 10 hospitals and more than 1,400 affiliated physicians, St. Luke’s Health System (SLHS) provides a range of inpatient, outpatient, ambulatory clinics, and home care services.
-St. Luke’s faced common challenges—how to simultaneously support and implement its new electronic medical record (EMR) system without adding headcount or increasing costs.
+St. Luke’s faced common challenges—how to simultaneously support and implement its new electronic medical record (EHR) system without adding headcount or increasing costs.

 As the flagship hospital of St. Luke’s Health System, St. Luke’s Boise Medical Center is the hospital system’s headquarters and is the largest healthcare provider in Idaho.
 The not-for-profit organization is dedicated to its mission of “Improving the health of people in the communities it serves.”

 In 2014, St. Luke’s was facing a variety of issues regarding their IT and technical support teams.
-The health system’s ambulatory clinics had already gone live on the new EMR (Epic), but the hospitals and in-patient facilities within the system had not yet made the transition, due to a lack of technical resources.
+The health system’s ambulatory clinics had already gone live on the new EHR (Epic), but the hospitals and in-patient facilities within the system had not yet made the transition, due to a lack of technical resources.

 The hospital system had been losing resources due to high staff turnover, and it was struggling to replace vital staff members.
 Since St. Luke’s is the largest health system in Idaho, whenever resources would leave the medial system, they would be difficult to replace.
 St. Luke’s struggled to recruit replacement resources within its geography.

 To guarantee the resources necessary for building and implementing an Epic go-live, the health system contracted with HCTec for additional support.
 An HCTec employee was placed onsite to lead the full technical integration, and he worked alongside Boise leadership to build the entire back-end infrastructure for the Epic build.